A step toward a reinforcement learning de novo genome assembler: Introduction

-With the recent access to computational advances --- including increased processing and storage power of computers, the investigation of machine learning application for complex and high-scale computational problems has started to increase in the scientific community and some good results have been reported~\cite{LeCun2019}.
-This larger resources availability has also allowed the return of reinforcement learning application for these problems~\cite{Botvinick2019}.
+Genome assembly is currently not a fully solved problem.
+Nevertheless, few approaches have been applied machine learning trying to achieve better solutions for the assembly problem~\cite{PadovanideSouza2018, Yassine2023}).
+With current access to increased processing and storage power, machine learning application started to increase and good results have been reported~\cite{LeCun2019}.
+This increase also allowed the return of reinforcement learning application for these problems~\cite{Botvinick2019}.

-Reinforcement learning (RL), alongside supervised learning and unsupervised learning, is a basic machine learning paradigm that works with intelligent agents which take actions in an environment that represents a task.
-Ideally, this agent is supposed to solve this task if it is able to learn how to maximize the rewards received from its actions taken~\cite{sutton2018}.
+Reinforcement learning (RL) is a basic machine learning paradigm in which intelligent agents take actions in a task environment.
+Ideally, this agent solves the task when it is able to learn how to maximize the rewards from its actions~\cite{sutton2018}.
+Such low use of RL in real-world problems has also been observed in the particular instance of genome assembly, where few studies was found, ~\cite{bocicor2011, PadovanideSouza2018, xavier2020, Karami2023}.

-Although scarcely applied in machine learning development, RL has shown some surprisingly positive results, especially for games~\cite{Botvinick2019}.
-Sutton et. al, by the way, recently suggested in \cite{Silver2021} that RL, unlike supervised and unsupervised learning, may be the path to the development of general artificial intelligence.
-Two great (and commonly cited) examples of the application of reinforcement learning are the training of agents for playing the classic board game Go, as well as several Atari games, showing better results when compared to those from previous approaches and showing superior performances even when compared to trained humans~\cite{Mnih2015,Silver2017,Vinyals2019}.

-However, RL successful applications are predominant in problems that rely on accurate environment simulators, such as games, where the rules and environments are known and allow the development of simulations for intensive training of intelligent agents~\cite{Nian2020}.
-Despite the importance of games to both society and computer science, there is a growing expectation, and some initial efforts have been made, for extending the success of RL in games into real world problems --- for which it is generally impossible or impracticable to create the required simulators that would provide appropriate training for the agents~\cite{dulac2019}.

-Such low use of RL in real world problems is also observed in the specific scenario of the genome assembly, where only a single study can be found, proposed by Bocicor et al.~\cite{bocicor2011, PadovanideSouza2018}.
-This approach, which is also the object of this study and will be hence forward referred to as seminal approach, proposes the use of an episodic trained agent (i.e. whose training has been divided into episodes) applying the Q-learning reinforcement learning algorithm for learning the correct order of a set of \emph{reads} and, consequently, for reaching the corresponding genome.

-One of the most valued characteristics of the reinforcement learning is that it allows the agent's autonomy for learning.
-For example, in supervised learning, a great deal of intervention is required (usually by human specialists) during the learning process, given that all information provided for the machine is previously and properly labeled.
-In reinforcement learning, the agent learns through the consequences of its successive failures and successes.